Catalyst and Inhibitor

 Definition of Catalyst and Inhibitor

-An inhibitor is defined as any substance which prevents chemical reactions from taking place by binding to either reaction agents, catalysts or both to slow their speed of reaction and reduce the rate.
+An inhibitor is defined as any substance that prevents chemical reactions from taking place by binding to either reaction agents, catalysts, or both to slow their reaction speed and reduce the rate.
 They may act either reversibly or irreversibly and are commonly employed to control chemical processes across various industrial applications.

-Importance of Catalyst and Inhibitor in chemical reactions
+Importance of Catalysts and Inhibitors in Chemical reactions

-Catalyst and Inhibitor play essential roles in many chemical reactions.
+Catalysts and Inhibitors play essential roles in many chemical reactions.
 Their main purpose lies in controlling and speeding up reactions as needed.

-Controlling chemical reactions using catalysts and inhibitors is of vital importance in multiple fields of research, industry and technology, having an enormous effect on society at large.
+Controlling chemical reactions using catalysts and inhibitors is vital in multiple fields of research, industry and technology, having an enormous effect on society.

 Catalyst

-Catalysts are chemical substances which accelerate chemical reactions without being consumed; thus enabling their continuous work.
+Catalysts are chemical substances that accelerate chemical reactions without being consumed; thus enabling their continuous work.
 Due to this effect, only small amounts are necessary for specific chemical reactions.

 There are two kinds of catalysts Homogeneous and Heterogeneous.
 Homogeneous catalysts consist of particles in the same phase with reactant molecules; for heterogeneous catalysts (e.g. enzymes), their state differs significantly from their counterpart reactants’ molecules – thus providing biological catalysis agents such as enzymes with catalytic power.